 - Some enquiries / complaints will require specialist input from other parts of the business and therefore we may not be able to offer a full response immediately.
 We will either give you a full reply as soon as we can or may direct you to our Customer Services team

-- If you need a detailed response or explanation that can’t easily be addressed on Twitter or if your enquiry doesn’t relate to train running information or general issues we may need to direct you somewhere else.
-Please don’t be offended by this, we just want to make sure you get an appropriate response to your enquiry
+- If you need a detailed response or explanation that can’t easily be addressed on Twitter, or if your enquiry doesn’t relate to train running information or general issues, we may need to direct you somewhere else.
+Please don’t be offended by this, we just want to make sure you get an appropriate response to your enquiry.

-We provide a 24/7 service on Twitter to provide you with help and advice about your journey and our service.
+We provide a 24/7 service on Twitter, to provide you with help and advice about your journey and our service.

 We receive a high volume of comments and questions each day and unfortunately can’t always respond to all of these, therefore we focus on responses which can bring the most significant practical benefit to our passengers.

 As well as providing train running information, we like to hear and share good news as well.
-Twitter is also about having fun and we appreciate the wit and humour of our followers too.
+Twitter in particular, is also about having fun and we appreciate the wit and humour of our followers too.